Romain-ItAllDepends/FT_IRC/README.md

 Working in a team also taught me how to split responsibilities, collaborate through Git, review each other's code, and integrate features into a shared codebase.

-## Conclusion

-## Conclusion

-Building an IRC server from scratch gave me a deeper understanding of network programming, TCP sockets, and event-driven applications.
-It also allowed me to gain experience working on a collaborative C++ project while implementing a real-world communication protocol.